 In order for us as a society to influence health equity, we first need to understand individual social determinants of health and the role each plays in the bigger picture.

 Social determinants of health (SDOH) are essentially the non-medical factors that influence overall health outcomes, including the different conditions into which individuals are born, live, grow, thrive, work, and age.
 Here are examples of the social determinants of health, all of which can influence health equity:

 Studies show that social determinants can be even more important than medical care or lifestyle choices when it comes to influencing health.
-In fact, studies published by the World Health Organization show that SDOH play a huge role in wellness - accounting for 30-55% of health outcomes.
+In fact, studies published by the World Health Organization show that SDOH plays a huge role in wellness – accounting for 30-55% of health outcomes.